Dangles91/Godot.Community.ControlBinding/README.md

 ```

 ### Scene List Binding
-Bind an `ObservableList` to a controls child list to add/remove children.
+Bind an `ObservableList` to a control's child list to add/remove children.
 The target scene must have a script attached and inherit from `ObservableNode`.
 It must also provide an implementation for `SetViewModeldata()`

 **Bind the control to a list and provide a path to the scene to instiate**
 ```c#